jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 # Close the Session when we're done.
 sess.close()
 ```
-This API is sometimes used in ipython environment.

 ### Caveat
 * Some APIs like tf.split, tf.concat in v1.0 are not backward compatible with pre-v1.0 version.
 Some files are moved to different directories.
 Care must be taken between the version of Tensorflow and the version the code is intended for.